Unfortunately we couldn't find you a provider with the given filters

 That means if the borrower defaults on the loan payments, the lender can repossess the valuable asset that collateralized the loan in order to recoup their losses.
 Secured loans are usually easier to get approved for and don’t necessarily require the same type of credit score that unsecured loans would.

 As credit cards are usually the first credit product that borrowers get, it seems appropriate to start there.
 Available at any banking institution, secured credit cards are made for everyone, but advertised more toward those with poor credit, who don’t qualify for regular unsecured cards.
 They’re called “secured” because cardholders need to provide a security deposit to obtain them, the amount of which usually equals the amount of available credit they wish to have.
 The card itself is then secured against their deposit.
-So, if they don’t pay their balance for any reason after a certain amount of time passes, their deposit will be forfeit to regain the lender’s loss.
+So, if they don’t pay their balance for any reason after a certain amount of time passes, their deposit will be forfeited to regain the lender’s loss.
 Secured cards are a good credit-building tool.
-If the cardholder doesn’t initially qualify for an unsecured card, they can use their secured one to raises their credit score and rating until they do.
+If the cardholder doesn’t initially qualify for an unsecured card, they can use their secured one to raise their credit score and rating until they do.
 Once they do qualify, they can pay their remaining balance, cancel the secured card and their deposit will be returned.

 Even if you have bad credit, you may still be able to find unsecured loans, meaning you won’t have to offer any security (collateral) to be approved, as you would with a secured credit card.
-However, unsecured bad credit loans generally come with high interest rates, which could only put you in unmanageable debt.
+However, unsecured bad credit loans generally come with high-interest rates, which could only put you in unmanageable debt.
 So, if you’d like to avoid such high rates or your credit is so bad that you don’t qualify anywhere, you could also opt for a guarantor loan.
 To apply, you’ll need to find a borrower with stronger credit and finances to co-sign your application.
 If approved, you may receive a loan with a more reasonable interest rate without your credit being a factor (instead, your guarantor’s credit will be examined).
 Even though your credit is no longer an issue, you will still be primarily responsible for your loan payments.
 Every timely, full payment you make should then improve your credit until you no longer need a guarantor.

 While they can be a great option for Montreal borrowers with bad credit, it’s important to be aware of the potential drawbacks to these loans.
 If you don’t manage to make your payments on time and in full, not only will your own credit be damaged further, but the responsibility of the loan will fall to your guarantor instead.
 That means if they also default, their credit will suffer, they’ll land themselves in debt, and both your financial profiles could be ruined.